hkoziolek/lightweight-k8s-benchmarking/README.md

 ansible-playbook -i inventory experiment-kbench.yml
 ````

-The playbooks write timestamps for the experiments into MongoDB, which are then used by R-scripts to query the database for the data of a specific experiment.
+The playbooks require the ansible collection community.mongodb, since they write timestamps for the experiments into MongoDB, which are then used by R-scripts to query the database for the data of a specific experiment.
 If you want to use our r-scripts for statistics/visualization, then [install R](https://cran.r-project.org/bin/linux/ubuntu/fullREADME.html):
 ````
 sudo apt install --no-install-recommends software-properties-common dirmngr wget -qO- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc | sudo tee -a /etc/apt/trusted.gpg.d/cran_ubuntu_key.asc